Percona Server for MySQL 8.4 source installation prerequisites¶

 -

-Percona layer — Feature libraries: zstd, lz4, snappy, gflags, and others for MyRocks/XtraDB and optional features.
-Install the development packages for the components you enable; CMake may need explicit flags (for example,
+Percona layer — Feature libraries: zstd, lz4, snappy, gflags, and others for MyRocks and XtraDB.
+Install development packages for each component you enable.
+CMake may need explicit flags (for example,

-You must install development packages (-devel on RHEL, -dev on Debian/Ubuntu), which provide headers and libraries needed for compilation.
-The lists below may not include every package for every storage engine or option.
-Run CMake and fix any missing-dependency messages before starting a long build.
+You must install development packages (-devel on RHEL, -dev on Debian and Ubuntu).
+Runtime packages do not include headers or link libraries.
+The lists in the following sections may not cover every storage engine or CMake option.
+Run CMake once before a long build.
+Fix any missing-dependency messages first.

 Hardware requirements¶